pxslip/db-studio/docs/reference/system/presets.md

 ## List Presets

-List all presets that exist in Directus.
+List all presets that exist in d9.

 ::: tip Permissions